Savi-Grover/Cypress/README.md

 2. no mobile app automation
 3. no safari and opera support
 4. cannot use more that 1 browser/window/tab at time.
-5. cannot use XPATH without an external pluggin.
+5. cannot use XPATH locator without an external pluggin.

 **ADVANTAGES OF Cypress**
 1. fast, reliable beacause direct control on browser.